diegogran94/raspberry-status/README.md

 # raspberry-status

-Simple flask web app that return usefull info of a raspberry where is running.
+Simple flask web app that return useful info of a raspberry where is running.